BorisRybal/persian-hugo/exampleSite/content/about/_index.md

 ---
-title: I'm a Freelance BLABLALLL Interactive Art Director Based In France.
+title: I'm a FreelanNNNce BLABLALLL Interactive Art Director Based In France.
 Focusing Accross Branding And Identity
 image: images/author.jpg
 description: This is meta description.